DanielVanDommele/WHI/readme.md

 ### Currently in development:

 * Mark Birthplace on Map
+* Unit tests in backend and frontend

+### Next in development:

 * Add a person relation

-### Next in development:

-* Unit tests in backend and frontend

 ### Backlog:

+* See person relations
 * Remove a person relation
 * Add a presence step 1: Context menu on Map
 * Add a presence step 2: Dialog for WHere (already filled in because of map click), WHen, WHo, WHat, WHy?